jdirocco/emeliot/README.md

 In addition, the DSL is able to support the simulation of the IoT component by relying on [Proteus Design Suite platform](https://www.labcenter.com/).

-The DSL is also equipped with utility functions to support the injection, detection, and simulation phases.
+The DSL is also equipped with utility functions to support injection, discovery, and simulation.
 These include functions such as to query (e.g., `getMaxTime`, `isEmpty`), visualize (e.g., `printTimeSeries`, `reorderTimeSeries`), and save/retrieve (e.g., `writeInTSToFile`, `readInTSFromFile`) a time series.